Taravatsh/Movies-ETL/README.md

 ### Extract and Transform the Kaggle Data

 In this part of the project, the Kaggle metadata and MovieLens rating data were extracted, transformed and were then converted into separate DataFrames.
-Furthermore, the Kaggle metadata DataFrame was then merged with the Wikipedia movies DataFrame for creating **movies_df** DataFrame.
+The Kaggle metadata DataFrame was then merged with the Wikipedia movies DataFrame for creating **movies_df** DataFrame.
 Furthermore, the DataFrame was further filtered by dropping unnecessary columns and filling missing data as illustrated in the figure below.

 ![movies_df](Resources/movies_df.png)